Health Savings Account (HSA) vs. Traditional Health Plan

 - Annual deductible

 - Annual deductible that you are required to pay before your health insurance begins coverage.
-We assume that after this threshold has been reached that your insurance covers 100% of your expenses.
-In 2018, for a HDHP, the minimum deductible amount is $1,350 for self-only coverage and $2,700 for family coverage.
+We assume that after this threshold has been reached that your insurance covers 100% of your expenses. **HSA_MINDEDUCTIBLE_DEFINITION**

 - Maximum annual out-of-pocket

 - Maximum out-of-pocket in a given year for your health insurance.
 This is the maximum total expense that you could incur in a given year with your proposed coverage.
-A HDHP must also have a maximum out-of-pocket expense per year.
-For 2017, this maximum is $6,550 for self only coverage and $13,100 for family coverage.
+A HDHP must also have a maximum out-of-pocket expense per year. **HSA_OUTOFPOCKET_DEFINITION**

 - Co-pay for doctor visits and prescriptions